Our People

 Prices Start from

-Close encounters with wildlife are guaranteed, and with Steppes, so is an expert guide who can help interpret animal behaviour.
+This holiday is onboard Natural Paradise, a small five-star yacht carrying a maximum of 16 passengers for low-impact and seamless shore landings, as well as an attentive and personal service whilst onboard.
+We also offer other small vessels, each operating with minimal environmental impact, offering the most fulfilling and sustainable way to experience the wildlife and idyllic scenery of the Galapagos Islands.
+Close encounters with wildlife are guaranteed, put into context by an expert guide who will explain animal behaviour.
 As part of our ‘Paying a Fair Price for Nature’ initiative, when you book a trip to the Galapagos with Steppes Travel, you will be signed up for membership to the Galapagos Conservation Trust.

 Key Highlights of this Itinerary